SAP-archive/teched2019-cloud-cf-product-list/exercises/09_secure/Node.js.md

 ## Step 1: Adding required security libraries

-**This step is mandatory only if you work on the master branch.
-For the advanced branch you can go through it to understand what is happening (no need to change anything)**

 To enable offline JWT validation of the XS Advanced container security API the module "sap-xssec" needs to be added to the dependencies section of the package.json.
 The module xsenv is needed to retrieve the configuration of the default services (which are read from environment variable VCAP_SERVICES or if not set, from the default configuration file).